 Planting In A Seed-Starting Mix

 You have lots of choices when it comes to the growing media you use to plant your seeds.
-A seed-starting mix is a reliable way to get seeds started.
+Using a seed-starting mix — specifically formulated to grow seeds — is one of the most common seed starting methods.

 Supplies Needed: